docwho2/java-chime-voicesdk-sma/ChimeSMAFlow/README.md

-# Amazon Chime SDK SIP Media Application(SMA) Java Library
+# Amazon Chime SDK SIP Media Application(SMA) Java Flow Library

-The library provides two approaches: a JSON event mapping model and, on top of that, a flow-based library that allows programmers to develop call flows without having to deal with event handling and flow optimization.
-The latter enables developers to quickly build applications with minimal coding.

-## JSON Java Events

-AWS Lambda is excellent at handling events in JSON.
-AWS provides the [Lambda Java Events](https://github.com/aws/aws-lambda-java-libs/tree/main/aws-lambda-java-events) library, which handles most of the services that directly integrate with Lambda and provides a full Java Object model for the requests and responses.
-However, the Chime SMA events are not included in this package.
-This library follows a similar approach and is used as follows:

-- You define your Lambda to implement [RequestHandler](https://github.com/aws/aws-lambda-java-libs/blob/main/aws-lambda-java-core/src/main/java/com/amazonaws/services/lambda/runtime/RequestHandler.java)<[SMARequest](/ChimeSMA/src/main/java/cloud/cleo/chimesma/model/SMARequest.java), [SMAResponse](/ChimeSMA/src/main/java/cloud/cleo/chimesma/model/SMAResponse.java)>.
-- Process the incoming request and respond as necessary.
-Refer to [Helloworld.java](/Examples/src/main/java/cloud/cleo/chimesma/examples/response/HelloWorld.java) for an example.
-- Note that you are responsible for handling the SMA state machine, and this quickly becomes unmanageable as the complexity of your application increases.
-- Use this low-level approach when you need to control every aspect of the state machine.

 ## Java Action Flow Model

-Building upon the above, the "Action Flow Model" maps each of the [supported actions for the PSTN Audio service](https://docs.aws.amazon.com/chime-sdk/latest/dg/specify-actions.html) to Java Objects that you can dynamically connect to each other to create flows.
+Building upon the [Event Libray](/ChimeSAMEvent), the "Action Flow Model" maps each of the [supported actions for the PSTN Audio service](https://docs.aws.amazon.com/chime-sdk/latest/dg/specify-actions.html) to Java Objects that you can dynamically connect to each other to create flows.
 These objects are easily extensible, allowing for the creation of complex interactions and routing.
 This part of the library provides:

 - A flow-based approach that makes developing applications easier to understand compared to an event-driven model.
   - The flow is built statically in memory during initialization (SNAP Start Init), enabling very low latency responses.